Superrehtard/old_diaspora_wiki/Installation-Guides.md

 ### [EngineYard] (https://github.com/diaspora/diaspora/wiki/Deploy-Diaspora-at-Engineyard-using-a-Windows-PC)

-Using "Git for Windows" to deploy your Diaspora test "fork" from GitHub to Enginyard.
+Using "Git for Windows" to deploy your Diaspora test "fork" from GitHub to Engineyard.

 ### OS/Distribution Specific